Could you imagine your life without email?

 Even the most complicated passwords and several additional security check-ups won’t be of much help though, if employees don’t know or understand why securing their accounts is so important.
 Verizon Data Breach Report (DBIR) for 2023 found that users’ carelessness was the cause of 98% of the data breaches – and cybercriminals know exactly how to use this to their advantage.

-Regular cybersecurity training is an excellent way to teach employees the consequences of a data breach and what they can do to prevent those.
+Regular cybersecurity training as part of their continuous performance management is an excellent way to teach employees the consequences of a data breach and what they can do to prevent those.
 You can use those to talk with them about the company’s email security policy, email security threats they might encounter, and recommended best practices for securing their accounts.

 For example, you could teach them about the value of email encryption, about not opening suspicious emails or not accessing email through a public wi-fi network.
 Also, not to open unsolicited emails, to try and use antivirus software, and in general, watch out for unknown senders.